 Resolving conflict in your relationship

-No matter how much a couple loves each other, a brain tumour diagnosis can put a lot of extra stress on their relationship.
+No matter how much a couple loves each other, a brain tumour diagnosis can add a level of conflict into their relationship.

 Living with some of the everyday effects caused by a brain tumour or its treatment is enough to make anybody more argumentative.
-For carers and partners though, these arguments can often lead to feeling like their help isn’t appreciated.
+For carers and partners though, these arguments can often lead to feeling like their help isn’t wanted or working.

 Other effects, like personality changes or depression, can even cause someone to behave in an upsetting way without realising it.
 Many carers and partners say that sometimes it can seem like their partner is a completely different person.

-Whether you’re living with a brain tumour or your partner is, coping with these additional arguments can be difficult.
+Whether you’re living with a brain tumour or your partner is, coping with these additional arguments can add conflict to your relationship.
 Especially if either of you is finding it hard to talk about your feelings.

 Ultimately, communication is vital for resolving conflict in a relationship.
 But this can take plenty of practice and patience from both partners.

 You don’t need to go through this alone though.
-Relate offer a wide range of content to help people experiencing relationship difficulties.
+Relate offers a wide range of content to help people experiencing relationship difficulties.

 We know that, sadly, some people in our community have seen changes in their loved ones that have led to them being violent or aggressive, although this is rare.